Yuricst/PLOTLAB/README.md

 Note: to view full API information, build documentation by running `julia docs/make.jl`

-`PLOTLAB` provides quick recipies for plotting trajectories using the MATLAB engine.
+`PLOTLAB` provides quick recipes for plotting trajectories using the MATLAB engine.
 `PLOTLAB.jl` is a Julia wrapper to these MATLAB routines for generating plots directly from Julia, based on [`MATLAB.jl`](https://github.com/JuliaInterop/MATLAB.jl).

 ## MATLAB requirements

 - MATLAB license
-- MATLAB version: developped on 2020a
+- MATLAB version: developed on 2020a
 - Toolboxes: Mapping Toolbox (for `plot_earth_geoid()` function)

 ## Usage via Julia